babespace88/AI-Agent-RAG-demo/README.md

 3. create new file in python named chat.py

+4. ollama pull gemma3:1b

-4. run ollama run gemma3
+5. run ollama run gemma3

+6. to stop or delete ollama : pkill ollama

-5. chat it on terminal
+7. chat it on terminal